Northern District of Georgia's New Chief Judge Reflects on Her Career

 Judge Julie Carnes said she planned to become an English professor before impulsively taking the LSAT

 On Jan.
-1, Judge Julie Carnes became the chief judge of the Northern District of Georgia.
-She has been a federal judge for 16 years, and came to the bench as a career prosecutor in Atlanta who had served as appellate chief under three U.S. Attorneys, and for six years as a member of the U.S. Sentencing Commission.
-Carnes remembers, as a child, going door-to-door campaigning for her father, Charles L. Carnes -- a former Georgia legislator and, for years, the chief judge of the Fulton County State Court.
+1, Carnes, 58, became the chief judge of the Northern District of Georgia.
+Appointed by President George H.W.
+Bush in 1992, Carnes has been a federal judge for 16 years.
+She came to the bench as a career prosecutor in Atlanta who had served as appellate chief under three U.S. Attorneys and as one of seven members of the U.S. Sentencing Commission, a post to which Bush had also appointed her and that she held for six years, until 1996.

 Carnes grew up in southeast Atlanta.
 She remembers, as a child, going door-to-door campaigning for her father, Charles L. Carnes -- a former Georgia legislator and, for years, the chief judge of the Fulton County State Court.
 The Charles L. Carnes Justice Center Building, part of the county courthouse complex in downtown Atlanta, is named for him.

 Her father, now 82, took senior status in 1998, and he and his wife recently celebrated their 60th wedding anniversary.

 Her father, Carnes said, "is a remarkable man.
 He was elected 17 times to be chief of his court."
 And, she said, "People like him. ...
 A week wouldn't go by that I wouldn't hear, 'I know your dad.
 He's a great guy.'"

 Carnes said that she used to think people were simply trying to ingratiate themselves with her by complimenting her father.
 But she came to realize they were sincere.
 "My dad is just a terrific leader.
 He can build consensus better than anybody I know.
 He's very kind, and he also is very firm.
 He was absolutely dedicated to his court.
 He was insistent that everything he did be for the benefit of the court and the judicial system."